The road closures, temporary traffic lights and level crossing closures in Bassetlaw this week

 Bassetlaw road closures: the road closures and temporary traffic lights motorists should be aware of this week

-Bassetlaw's motorists will have road closures, temporary traffic lights and level crossing closures to be aware of this week.
+Bassetlaw's motorists will have road closures and temporary traffic lights to be aware of this week.

 • A1, from 8pm January 17 to 6am March 25, slight delays (under 10 minutes): A1 northbound and southbound, Sutton-on-Trent to Upper Morton, Lane closure due to works on behalf of HW Martin.